hashicorp/terraform-provider-azurerm/cmd/debug/readme.md

 # Terminal 2

-export the CLI config with:
+create a file `terraformrc` with the following content:
 ```
 provider_installation {
   dev_overrides {